Move to content

 Students can apply for their residence permit in English by following the instructions step by step.
 It’s essential to pay attention to the requirements and follow the application instructions carefully to ensure your application is completed properly.

 The residence permit process takes a long time therefore, it is crucial to apply as soon as possible after accepting the offered study place and paying the tuition fees.
-To ensure that you can begin your studies on campus in late August 2025/beginning of September 2025 , please make sure to submit your application no later than two weeks after accepting the offer.
-The studies will begin at the beginning of September 2025, and students are expected to be on campus by then, but no later than 30 September 2025.
+To ensure that you can begin your studies on campus in the beginning of September 2025 , please make sure to submit your application no later than two weeks after accepting the offer.
+The studies will begin at the beginning of September 2025, and students are expected to be on campus by then, but no later than the field-specific deadline (30 September 2025 or 7th of January 2026).

 Please keep in mind that during the summer, many students are applying for their residence permits, which can lead to a busy period for the Immigration Service.
 Additionally, staff may be on holiday, so we highly advice you to submit your application as early as possible.